Suggested Searches

 5.2.3 Magnetic Torquers

 Magnetic torquers provide control torques perpendicular to the local external magnetic field.
-They are divided into two categories, usually labeled as air coils or torquer bars/rods.
-Both operate by applying an electric field through a coiled conductor, generating a magnetic dipole through the center of the coil that loops around itself (14).
-This generated magnetic dipole interacts with the local external magnetic field, generating a torque perpendicular to the dipole and field.
+They are divided into two categories and are usually labeled as air coils or torquer bars/rods.
+Both operate by applying an electric current through a coiled conductor, generating a magnetic dipole through the center of the coil that loops around itself (8).
+This generated magnetic dipole interacts with the local external magnetic field, generating a torque perpendicular to the dipole and the field.
 The strength of the dipole, and thereby the torque, is governed by the area of the coil and the number of turns in the coil.
 For torquer bars/rods, a ferrous core is added, which greatly amplifies the strength of the magnetic field without an increase in required power consumption.
 While these bars/rods typically provide volume and power savings, the ferrous material can hold a residual field even when the device is powered off, which can affect other sensitive instrumentation such as magnetometers.
 With air coils, however, residual magnetic fields dissipate very rapidly when powered off.
-Air coils typically need a larger coil radius and/or more windings with a higher power consumption requirement to provide an equivalent magnetic dipole as compared to torquer bars/rods.
+Air coils typically need a larger coil radius and/or more windings with higher power consumption to provide an equivalent magnetic dipole as compared to torquer bars/rods.
 Many are custom designed specifically for the mission’s spacecraft bus, such as being integrated into a components PCB inner layer.
-As such, not as many providers provide them as COTS components.
-Table 5-4 lists a selection of high heritage magnetic torquers and Figure 5.3 illustrates some of ZARM Technik’s product offerings.
+As such, fewer providers offer them as COTS components.
+Table 5-4 lists a selection of high-heritage magnetic torquers and Figure 5.3 illustrates some of ZARM Technik’s product offerings.

 photo of hardware